Centric Swap (CNS) Price Reaches $0.0003 on Top Exchanges

-Centric Swap (CURRENCY:CNS) traded up 5.2% against the dollar during the 1 day period ending at 18:00 PM E.T. on January 15th.
-Centric Swap has a total market cap of $2.56 million and $1.51 million worth of Centric Swap was traded on exchanges in the last day.
-One Centric Swap coin can currently be bought for approximately $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
-In the last week, Centric Swap has traded up 17.2% against the dollar.
+Centric Swap (CURRENCY:CNS) traded down 0.7% against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on January 18th.
+Centric Swap has a market cap of $2.32 million and approximately $793,894.00 worth of Centric Swap was traded on exchanges in the last day.
+In the last seven days, Centric Swap has traded up 5.6% against the U.S. dollar.
+One Centric Swap coin can now be purchased for $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.